 Many people are asking if they have a thyroid problem.
 Their hair is falling out, they suddenly become sensitive to certain foods, they always have cold hands or they have gained weight without any apparent reason.

-What is the normal thyroid levels range
+What is the optimal and normal thyroid levels range

 There are “normal lab values” for blood tests results, but there are also “optimal” ranges which actually tell you far more about your thyroid.
 My basic thyroid levels (TSH, T3, T4) have always been in the “NORMAL” range.
 However, when I was sick, they were not in the “OPTIMAL” ranges.
 Below is a list of functional/optimal ranges for thyroid markers.
 If your results are outside these levels, you should definitely start treating your thyroid levels. so you can start feeling better.